...

 Su Bates

-Yoga classes in Ceredigion
+Yoga teacher in Ceredigion

-MOVE SPINE THROUGH DIFFERENT PLANES
+TIP 9: MOVE SPINE THROUGH DIFFERENT PLANES

 The spine is one of the most important vital parts of our bodies and to keep it healthy, strong and flexible is of prime importance towards our every day comfort and well being.
 Therefore it is important to exercise and stretch the spine appropriately during our Yoga practice.